Earn a Quality, Affordable MBA at Concordia.

 3. Professional Work Experience

 Submit your professional work experience summary.
-It is highly recommended that candidates for the MBA program follow the guidelines below.
+It is highly recommended that candidates for the MBA degree program follow the guidelines below.

 Review the MBA Graduate Admissions Committee Evaluation Rubric (PDF) for the criteria on which your MBA application package will be evaluated.